 Bigger fish are known to have higher concentrations of bioaccumulative contaminants like mercury (Hg).
 Sampling event regression (SERs) are frequently used to estimate size-adjusted concentrations of these contaminants in fish populations prior to making comparisons or further modeling.
 However, this approach can be limited by sample size constraints within and across waterbodies.
 Herein, we describe a mixed effects model approach that borrows strength from all available observations to estimate size-adjusted contaminant concentrations in individual fish populations and then compare amongst inference types and SERs.
 [Add sentence or two summarizing main results - accurate estimates with n = 2 fish, comparisons among approaches].
 We recommend INLA as a reliable means of estimating size-adjusted contaminant concentration in fish populations, particularly when sample sizes are limited.

+Synopsis

+TOC Art

 Introduction (Currently 641 words - we should try to cut out ~140 words if possible).

 Consumption of wild-caught fish, while abundant with healthy fats and protein, is considered a potentially detrimental source of contaminants to the human body (citation).
 Bioaccumulative contaminants - which are incorporated into tissues faster than they can be excreted - are of particular concern because they can reach elevated levels in fish, even in remote waterbodies distant from primary sources of pollution.
 Due to their accumulation over time, the concentrations of these contaminants are often correlated with metrics of fish body size (e.g., weight, length).
-As a result, many monitoring programs and studies account for fish weight or length in their consumption recommendations (e.g., MECP 2017) or statistical models (e.g., add example citation) to avoid confounding effects of fish size.
-Sampling event regressions (SERs) are a commonly used approach for estimating size-adjusted means of contaminant concentrations at the population-level; SERs regress contaminant concentrations against metrics of body size within a fish population and use the resulting linear equation to estimate the concentration at a chosen size (e.g., 500 cm or 1kg).
+As a result, many monitoring programs and studies account for fish weight or length in their consumption recommendations (e.g., MECP 2017).
+This accumulation-size relationship is also accounted for in statistical models used in studies of contaminants (e.g., add example citation) to avoid confounding effects of fish size.
+A common approach involved in modelling effect-contaminant relationships in fish is to determine the effects of various potential drivers on a size-adjusted estimate of the concentration of the contaminant across lakes (i.e., comparing effects on concentrations of the same size fish from each lake).
+Sampling event regressions (SERs) are a commonly used approach for estimating size-adjusted means of contaminant concentrations at the population-level; SERs regress contaminant concentrations against metrics of body size within a fish population (usually a unique species-lake combination for a given year) and use the resulting linear equation to estimate the concentration at a chosen size (e.g., 500 cm or 1kg).